gen3vra/combogenerator/README.md

 # combogenerator
 A tool to generate combos for animators.

-Old source released.
-This is from somewhere around 2013 or so, whenever Stickpage forums was still around.
+This is super old, from around Stickpage era.
+Feel free to use for whatever.

 [VIEW HERE](https://gen3vra.github.io/combogenerator)